Actindo-AG/Documentation/OfferCookbook/05_OfferFromProductMultipleChannels.md

 The *Multiply input action* is used to output the data coming in via one input port to two output ports.
 For detailed information, see [Multiply input action](../ActindoWorkFlow/UserInterface/08_CoreActions.md#multiply-input-action).

-In this use case, you need to output the value (*PIM* product) coming via the *p* input port from the *match* output port (*Completeness 100*) of the previous action into two output ports, in order to create two different offers, one per sales channel.
+In this use case, *PIM* product coming from the *match* output port of the *Completeness 100* action via the *p* input port must be duplicated and output into two output ports, in order to create two different offers, one per sales channel.
+The *p0* output port will be connected to a sales channel A, for instance, your online shop.
+The *p1* output port will be connected to a sales channel B, for example, the POS system in your retail store.
+From this point on, the workflow splits in two branches which must be configured separately.

 To do so, you must configure the *Multiply input action* action as follows: